-Are you looking for a way to learn American history that can be tailored to your family’s specific needs?
+Are you looking for a way to learn about Indigenous People of the Southeast that can be tailored to your family’s specific needs?

 One that is literature-based and has a variety of activities and learning materials related to the books you read?

-Unit studies that teach your children how to place events in time, work with maps and study primary sources, but are also fun?
+A unit study that teaches your children how to place events in time, work with maps and study primary sources, but are also fun?

 These unit studies have been created with homeschooling families in mind and can be used with one child or multiple children.
 They are designed specifically for 4th-8th graders, but older and younger children in your family can be included as you see fit.